nageshnayak2000/ExpenseTracker/README.md

 3. **Access the Application:**

     Open your browser and navigate to [http://localhost:3000/](http://localhost:3000/) to use the Financial Dashboard.
+Go to register and create username & password.
+After that login.

 ---